 M&FRC should provide networking/education opportunities to compliment Initial Key Support Liaison Training on a quarterly basis, at a minimum, or as requested by installation leadership IAW DAFI 36-3009.
-These are continuing education opportunities for both KSLs and KSMs.
-Continuing education topics are NOT limited to the topics below as installations may have unique needs based on their geographical location and mission.
-Continuing education trainings may be facilitated via traditional classroom/in seat training, as well as by using different types of platforms such as zoom, teams, webinars, podcasts, and Military OneSource Trainings.
+These are continuing education sessions are available for both KSLs/KSMs.
+Continuing education topics are NOT limited to the topics below as installations may have unique needs based on their geographical location and mission and can be tailored to unique installation needs based on geographical location and mission requirements.
+Training may be conducted in-seat through traditional classroom instruction or via platforms such as Zoom, TEAMS, webinars, podcasts, and Military OneSource.